martinpetkovski/ImQuick/README.md

   ImQuick::RegisterProperty<CCharacter>("John", &cJohn, "John", "Main Window");
 ```

+And your all set without even touching the render loop at all!

 # License
-ImQuick is licensed under the MIT license, see License.txt for more information.
+ImQuick is licensed under the MIT license, see [License.txt](https://github.com/martinpetkovski/ImQuick/blob/master/License.txt) for more information.